 \section{Summary}

 We have discussed the sensitivity of FASER to the dark photon from the scalar boson decays, assuming that the scalar spontaneously breaks the U(1) gauge symmetry associating the dark photon.
-The scalar can be produced in the decays of meson through the mixing with the SM Higgs.
+The scalar can be produced in the decays of a meson through the mixing with the SM Higgs.
 Then, when the dark photon is much lighter than the scalar boson, the scalar dominantly decays into two dark photons due to the enhancement.
-A large number of the dark photon can be produced from such $\phi$ decays.
+A large number of dark photons can be produced from such $\phi$ decays.

-We have analyzed the expected number of events of $A'$ decays at the FASER and FASER~2 detectors.
-Taking the parameters $g' = 10^{-4}, ~\theta = 10^{-4}$ and $m_\phi = 2$ GeV as an illustrating example, we found the sensitivity is improved to smaller $\epsilon$ and large $m_{A'}$ regions than that in the case only with $\pi^0$ and $\eta$ meson decays.
-The decay of $\phi$ produces $\mathcal{O}(10^3)$ events of the dark photon decays at the FASER~2 detector.
+We have analyzed the expected number of events of $A'$ decays at FASER and FASER~2.
+Taking the parameters $g' = 10^{-4}, ~\theta = 10^{-4}$ and $m_\phi = 2$ GeV as an illustrating example, we found the sensitivity is improved to smaller $\epsilon$ and larger $m_{A'}$ regions than that in the case only with $\pi^0$ and $\eta$ meson decays.
+The decay of $\phi$ produces $\mathcal{O}(10^3)$ events of the dark photon decays at FASER~2.
 The large number of $\phi$ improves the sensitivity to $\epsilon$ up to $10^{-9}$.
-Furthermore, since $\phi$ is mainly produced from $B$ meson decays, it can be heavier than $\pi^0$ and $\eta$ mesons.
-For that reason, heavier dark photon can be produced, which improves the sensitivity to $m_{A'}$.
-With our sample parameters, $m_{A'}$ can be searched up to $1$ GeV for $m_\phi = 2$ GeV.
+Furthermore, since $\phi$ is mainly produced from $B$ meson decays, it can be heavier than that from $\pi^0$ and $\eta$ mesons.
+For that reason, the heavier dark photon can be produced, which improves the sensitivity to $m_{A'}$.
+With our sample parameters, $m_{A'}$ can be explored up to $1$ GeV for $m_\phi = 2$ GeV.
 We also took $g' = 10^{-8}$ as another illustrating example.
 With this coupling, the scalar boson becomes long-lived and can reach the detector.
 Then, the dark photon signals can be detected even for large kinetic mixing.
-In the end, we would like to emphasize that the mechanism of light gauge boson production from associated U(1)-breaking scalars can be applied for wide class of models, such as gauged U(1)$_{B-L}$ and U(1)$_{L_\alpha - L_\beta}~(\alpha,\beta=e,\mu,\tau)$ models.
+Moreover, we showed the expected number of the signals from the light scalar boson decays.
+In this case, the scalar boson can be produced from the decays of $K$ and $\eta'$ mesons as well as $B$ mesons.
+Then, the sensitivity in the large $\epsilon$ region can be improved for the long-lived scalar case.
+In the end, we would like to emphasize that the mechanism of light gauge boson production from associated U(1)-breaking scalars can be applied for a wide class of models, such as gauged U(1)$_{B-L}$ and U(1)$_{L_\alpha - L_\beta}~(\alpha,\beta=e,\mu,\tau)$ models.

 \acknowledgments

 We would like to thank Felix Kling and Sebastian Trojanowski for valuable comments and suggestions.
 We also thank especially Felix Kling for careful reading of the manuscript as well as providing inputs for our study.